Young Black woman with dreads and black glasses making finger frame at camera

 Your recommendations and what they say about you

-The fourth part of holistic review of applications is the recommendation.
+The fourth part of a holistic application review is the recommendation.
 Most colleges and universities will require a recommendation from a student’s school counselor and at least one recommendation from a teacher in an academic subject.
 This part of the application can demonstrate a great deal of context.
 Admission professionals can read about any outlier grades a student may have earned, any awards that a student received but forgot to mention, and any character-informing personal anecdotes that the writer chooses to share about a student.
 This section also can be useful when a student looks less stunning by the numbers but is an incredibly hard worker or has faced great adversity.

 Your extracurricular activities